 Upon successful completion of this course, you should be able to:

-- Discuss the key features of feminist poetry
+- Discuss its key features and themes

-- Outline the context of feminist poetry in the modernist movement.
+- Outline the context of feminist poetry in the Modernist movement.

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: